saschatu/gridsome-source-netlifyCMS/README.md

 # gridsome-source-netlifyCMS
-A gridsome source plugin using the netlifyCMS configuration to parse the produced Json files.
+A gridsome source plugin using the netlifyCMS configuration to parse the created Json files to avoid double maintenance of schema in gridsome and netlifyCMS.